zipa/data4fun/log-100DaysOfCode.md

 **Today's Progress:** Started working on a data model.
 First step is the location object.

-**Thoughts:** To better understand the both square-based and hexagon-based models, I need to list pros and cons (some paper-modeling will take place).
+**Thoughts:** To better understand the both square-based and hexagon-based models in a 3D space, I need to list pros and cons (some paper-modeling will take place).
+Decided to go with point-based objects that define a location within the proximity of a point, as it seems more natural.
+This will eventually result in some form of conversion later, if I ever introduce a board-style model.